shakes76/PatternAnalysis-2024/recognition/s4644501_VQVAE2/README.md

 ### Algorithm and the Problem Solved

-The model chosen is the VQVAE model from the VQVAE2 paper, without the additional PixelCNN layer post-training.
+The model chosen is the Vector Quantized Variational Autoencoder VQVAE model from the VQVAE2 paper, without the additional PixelCNN module post-training.
 This model encodes both a top and bottom latent representation of the input image.
 The bottom level goes through a single encoder, while the top is derived from a second encoding of the bottom level.
 Both of these are then vector quantized using the nearest discrete embedding vectors in a learned codebook.
 Finally, the top and bottom quantizations are concatenated and decoded, producing an output image.

 The model training process minimizes the difference between the input and reconstruction through a combination of reconstruction loss as well as quantization loss.
 Reconstruction loss is derived from the reconstruction approximation of the input, while quantization loss penalizes deviations from original latent vector during quantizaton.